Race to the North: LNER and LMS

 The LMS again countered in 1937 with the London-Glasgow Coronation Scot streamlined train for which an updated Pacific locomotive type, the Princess Coronation Class, was also specially developed.
 These locomotives proved fully equal to the A4 and on a press run between Euston and Crewe, 6220 Coronation briefly snatched away the world speed record with a top speed of 114 mph.
 The speed record however caused a scare; it was reached just 2 mile south of Crewe railway station, and the train was unable to slow down sufficiently for the series of crossover points at the approach to the station, which it entered at 57 mph, well above the speed limit of 20 mph.
 The train stayed on the tracks, but nearly derailed, this caused enough alarm for the LMS not to make another attempt at a speed record.

-The following year, on 3 July 1938, the LNER reclaimed the speed record, when 4468 Mallard set a new record of 126 mph on Stoke Bank.
+The following year on 3 July 1938, the LNER reclaimed the speed record, when 4468 Mallard set a new record of 126 mph on Stoke Bank.
 A record which still stands to this day.
-The intervention of World War II from 1939, and subsequent postwar nationalisation to form British Railways in 1948, curtailed further rivalry between the east and west coast routes.
+The outbreak of World War II from 1939, and subsequent postwar nationalisation to form British Railways in 1948, curtailed further rivalry between the east and west coast routes.

 British Rail

-In 1979, British Rail set a new record of 3 hours 52 minutes on the 401 mi length of the WCML between Euston and Glasgow with its revolutionary Advanced Passenger Train (APT).
+In 1979, British Rail set a new record of 3 hours 52 minutes on the 401 mi length of the WCML between Euston and Glasgow with its experimental Advanced Passenger Train (APT).
 This record for the northbound run still stands, although the southbound record was broken in 2006 by the APT's spiritual successor, the Class 390 Pendolino with a time of 3 hours 55 minutes, and an average speed of 102.4 mph.
-However these times cannot normally be achieved on the WCML under normal operating conditions as it requires other services on the line to be specially re-timed in order to provide a train path for a non-stop express from Glasgow to London.
+However, these times cannot be regularly achieved on the WCML under normal operating conditions as it requires other services on the line to be specially re-timed to give the train a non-stop express from Glasgow to London.

-In contrast today's Flying Scotsman operated by London North Eastern Railway on the East Coast route can be achieved within 3 hours 59 minutes within a normal service pattern, and with a stop at Newcastle – however, still making for an average speed of 98.7 mph.
+In contrast, the modern Flying Scotsman operated by London North Eastern Railway on the East Coast route, can achieve this within 3 hours 59 minutes on a normal service pattern, and with a stop at Newcastle – however, still making for an average speed of 98.7 mph.